 - 4.11.a.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under Oversight, as defined in Section 6, in order to demonstrate their ability to enter the autonomous practice of blood banking/transfusion medicine prior to completion of the program.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under Oversight, as defined in Section 6, in order to demonstrate their ability to enter the autonomous practice of chemical pathology prior to completion of the program.
 (Core) - 4.11.b.
 Fellow experiences must include graduated responsibility, including independent diagnoses and decision making.
 (Core) - 4.11.c.
-Fellow experiences must include supervision of residents and/or other learners. - 4.11.d.
-Fellow experiences must include educational activities specific to blood banking/ transfusion medicine, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
-(Core)

-- 4.11.e.
-Fellows must participate in ongoing clinical consultations regarding all aspects of blood transfusion.
+Fellow experiences must include supervision of residents and/or other learners.
+(Detail) - 4.11.d.
+Fellow experiences must include educational activities specific to chemical pathology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
+(Core) - 4.11.e.
+The didactic curriculum must include teaching conferences in chemical pathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in patient diagnosis and management utilizing chemical pathology.
+(Core) - 4.11.e.1.
+Fellows must participate in conferences at least once per month on average and must give a minimum of two presentations per year.
+(Core) - 4.11.e.2.
+Didactic topics must include cost-effectiveness analyses of procedures.
 (Core) - 4.11.f.
-Fellows must participate in the interpretation of laboratory data as part of patient care decision making and patient care consultation.
+The program must provide structured education and experience in the administration, management, and direction of a chemical pathology laboratory, including quality assurance, safety, regulations, and the use of laboratory and hospital data systems.
 (Core) - 4.11.g.
-Fellows must have direct responsibility, with appropriate supervision, to make decisions in the laboratory.
-(Core) - 4.11.h.
-The didactic curriculum must include teaching conferences in blood banking/ transfusion medicine, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in diagnosis and management of patient care utilizing transfusion medicine.
-(Core) - 4.11.h.1.
-Fellows must participate in conferences at least once per month on average, and must give a minimum of two presentations per year.
-(Core) - 4.11.h.2.
-Didactic education must illustrate common and unusual cases.
-(Core) - 4.11.i.
 Fellows should participate in laboratory quality assurance activities and inspections. - 4.12.
 Curriculum Organization and Fellow Experiences Pain Management The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core)